stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Get Profiles node
 This node retrieves the complete information from the profile of an IBM Connections user.

+## The Set Profiles node
+This node updates any editable attribute and/or profile for any user within the same organization.

 ## The Get Files node